Frequently Asked Questions

 I may also suggest some homework — a few small, easy tasks — to do ahead of time.
 Completing them will give us a head start and, more importantly, will boost your confidence and get you pumped up for our session.

-In the hands-on session, I like to use timers and other tools to motivate you and keep things moving — if you're up for it.
+In the hands-on session, I like to use timers and other tools to motivate you and keep things moving.
 (I promise not to sing A Spoonful of Sugar.)

 At the beginning of our session, we'll do a rough sort of your belongings.
 You'll find that you'll have items you want to get rid of right off the bat.